Migration and Economic Development Partnership with Rwanda: equality impact assessment

 The Home Office does not transfer an asylum seeker to a third country prior to refugee status determination unless it has determined the receiving state is “safe”.
 There are two facets to this: first, the positive obligation on the sending State to carry out an up-to-date assessment of the relative conditions of the receiving State to ensure it is safe (a general objective test); and second, the individual must be given the opportunity to demonstrate the receiving State will not be safe for them personally (an individualised test).

-The UK is funding the processing costs for each individual relocated, this includes caseworkers, access to legal advice, translators, accommodation, food, healthcare and, for those who are resettled, a comprehensive integration package including up to five years of training to help with integration.
+The UK is funding the processing costs for each individual relocated regardless of the outcome of their claim (including if they do not make a claim) once in Rwanda.
+This includes caseworkers, access to legal advice, translators, accommodation, food, healthcare and a comprehensive integration package including up to five years of training to help with integration.

-We will keep equalities impacts under review during future development.
+We will keep equalities impacts under review throughout the operational phase and lifetime of the partnership.

 There are two overarching issues which are worth bearing in mind when reading the analysis that follows:

 i) We do not consider relocation to Rwanda to be a penalty.
-Those who will be relocated are, by their own admission by applying for asylum, fleeing persecution and/or danger.
+Those who will be relocated are, by their own admission by seeking to apply for asylum in the UK, fleeing persecution and/or danger.
 They have made a dangerous journey to get here.
-Rwanda has been assessed to be a safe third country in terms of its commitment to non-refoulement and its treatment of asylum seekers and refugees.
+We have demonstrated how people will be provided with a full package of protection.

-If the relocation of people to Rwanda, and other related policies on hazardous journeys, successfully deter people from making dangerous journeys to arrive in the UK without permission, then we can expect fewer and fewer people to be eligible for relocation.
-People instead will claim asylum in other safe countries that they otherwise would have passed through to get to the UK or come through our safe and legal routes to the UK and the number of people transferred under it will decrease over time.
+If the relocation of people to Rwanda, and other related policies on hazardous journeys, successfully deters people from making dangerous journeys to arrive in the UK without permission, then we can expect fewer and fewer people to be eligible for relocation.
+People instead will claim asylum in other safe countries that they otherwise would have passed through to get to the UK or come through our safe and legal routes to the UK.
+The number of people transferred under the partnership will decrease over time due to the expected deterrent effect meaning fewer people will seek to make illegal and dangerous journeys here.
 As with all policies, its efficacy will be kept under review.

 Age